Find Your Router IP Address: Quick and Easy Tutorial

 1. Go to Settings and tap on “Wi-Fi.”

-2. Tap and hold your connected Wi-Fi network, then tap “Manage network settings” or “Modify network.”
+2. Tap and hold your connected wireless network, then tap “Manage network settings” or “Modify network.”

 3. Tap “Advanced options” and look for the “Gateway” field.
 The IP address in that field is your router’s IP address.